 First and foremost, invite feedback from your loyal readers and find out how they like the new website or theme.
 You can also ask for feedback from social media acquaintances.
 They will not only provide criticism of the page itself but can also clue you in on any glitches that might have slipped past your view.

-These are just some common mistakes made on WordPress.
+These are just some common mistakes made with WordPress web design.
 Of course, the biggest mistake is using freeware and making a mess of plugins or your website or when you could start with custom plugins or code and make things easier on yourself.
+And then there are common mistakes with social media marketing.
+Have we missed anything?
+Let us know in the comments below.